Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế18/05/2023

-Syria's first step towards reintegration into the Arab world officially took place after President Bashar al-Assad accepted an invitation to attend the Arab League (AL) summit, taking place today, May 19.
+Syria's first step towards reintegration into the Arab world officially took place after President Bashar al-Assad accepted an invitation to attend the summit of the Arab League (AL) Council, taking place today, May 19.

 Syria trở về 'thế giới Arab': Trung Quốc-Iran hoan nghênh, Đức tỏ thái độ khác, Mỹ thậm chí tuyên bố cứng rắn.
 (Nguồn: ITN)

-President Bashar al-Assad has accepted an invitation to attend the Arab League (AL) summit on May 19.
+President Bashar al-Assad accepted an invitation to attend the summit of the Arab League (AL) Council, which will take place on May 19.
 (Source: ITN)

 But how this significant move will affect the future of Syria’s 13-year-old civil war remains an open question.
 Syria remains a mess to this day.